raducoravu/raducoravu/books.md

 9. **Endurance: Shackleton's Incredible Voyage** by Alfred Lansing
    - A non-fiction account of Ernest Shackleton's Antarctic expedition and the crew's survival against the odds.

+10. **The Dawn of Everything** by David Graeber, David Wengrow
+   - The Dawn of Everything" challenges our understanding of human history by exploring the origins of social inequality, the development of cities, and the evolution of human societies.
+The authors argue against the traditional narrative of linear progression from primitive to complex societies, offering a new perspective on the diversity and adaptability of human cultures.

 ---

 ## **Self-Help / Personal Development**